Chaotic-Potato420/Two-Bit-Game-Jam/README.md

   User chooses patient and then minigame, the points go to that patient RNG of the patients "sleep score"
-  Randomise the "sleep score" and associate a "progress bar" with that score
+  Randomise the "sleep score" and associate a "progress bar" with that score When a patient gets to a certain point, change everything to black and white but change the color of the specific patient to one color